Frequently Asked Questions

 About our policies and where to find them

-Plastic Bank believes in making every place where we operate better, because we have been there.
-Wherever we operate, we are committed to respecting people and supporting universal human rights, adhering to local laws and regulations, contributing positively to our communities, and minimizing our impact on the environment.
+Plastic Bank strongly believes in making every place we operate in better because we have been there.
+Wherever we operate, we are committed to both respecting people and supporting universal human rights.
+We adhere to all local laws and regulations and we do our best to contribute positively to our communities and minimize our impact on the environment.

 “The only place children should have to work, is in their classroom” – David Katz, Founder

-Children have a right to develop free of burden, suffering, despair, longing or servitude.
-Our human duty is to create an environment where children can be present, conscious and open to creating possibilities for themselves, their families, their communities and the world.
+All children have the right to develop and grow, free of burden, suffering, despair, longing, and servitude.
+Our human duty is to create an environment where children can be present, conscious, and open to creating opportunities for themselves, their families, their communities, and the world.

-The foundation of The Plastic Bank’s ‘No Child Labour Policy’ is based on the Company’s commitment to practical, meaningful and culturally appropriate responses to support the elimination of child labour practices.
+The Plastic Bank's "No Child Labour Policy" is built upon our commitment to practical, meaningful, and culturally appropriate responses to support the elimination of child labour practices.

-The Plastic Bank WILL NEVER employ any person below the age of eighteen years at the workplace.
-The Plastic Bank prohibits and opposes any use of child labour and forced or compulsory labour along its entire value chain.
-No employee will ever work against his/her will or work as bonded/forced labour, or subject to corporal punishment or coercion of any type related to work.
+The Plastic Bank WILL NEVER employ any person below the age of eighteen years in the workplace.
+The Plastic Bank prohibits and opposes any use of child labour and forced or compulsory labour along our entire value chain.
+No employee will ever work against their will, work as bonded/forced labour, or be subject to corporal punishment or coersion of any type related to work.

-- WE WILL NEVER employ children that fall into the definition as stipulated by the ILO Convention, notwithstanding any national law or local regulation;
+- WE WILL NEVER employ children that fall into the definition of child labour as stipulated by the ILO Convention, notwithstanding any national law or local regulation;

 - WE WILL ALWAYS be against all forms of exploitation of children.
-The company does not provide employment to children before they have reached the legal age to have completed their compulsory education, as defined by the relevant authorities;
+We do not provide employment to children before they have reached the legal age to have completed their compulsory education, as defined by the relevant authorities;

 - WE WILL ALWAYS demand business partners and associates to have and uphold similar standards and abide by country-governing laws in countries wherein they operate.

-Child labour persists even though laws and standards to eliminate it exists.
-Current causes of global child labour include poverty, limited access to education, repression of workers’ rights, and limited prohibitions on child labour.
+Despite the scrutiny of the emerging legislature to prevent it, child labour persists.
+Current causes of child labour across the world include poverty, limited access to education, repression of workers' rights, and limited prohibitions on child labour.

 - Poverty and unemployment levels are high.
 Poor children and their families may rely upon child labour in order to improve their chances of obtaining basic necessities.
-More than one-fourth of the world's population live in extreme poverty, according to 2005 U.N. statistics.
-Intensified poverty causes many children to become child labourers.
+More than one-fourth of the world's population lives in extreme poverty, according to 2005 U.N. statistics.
+Intensified poverty pushes many children into child labour.

 - Access to compulsory, free education is limited.
 In 2006, approximately 75 million children were not in school, limiting future opportunities for the children and their communities.
 A 2009 report by the United Nations estimated that achieving universal education for the world's children would cost $10-30 billion.

 - Existing laws or codes of conduct are often violated.
 Even when laws or codes of conduct exist, they are often violated.
-For example, the manufacture and export of products often involves multiple layers of production and outsourcing, which can make it difficult to monitor who is performing labour at each step of the process.
+For example, the manufacturing and exporting of products often involve multiple layers of production and outsourcing, which can make it difficult to monitor who is performing labour at each step of the process.
 Extensive subcontracting can intentionally or unintentionally hide the use of child labour.

 - Laws and enforcement are often inadequate.
-Child labour laws around the world are often not enforced or include exemptions that allow for child labour to persist in certain sectors, such as agriculture or domestic work.
-Even in countries where strong child labour laws exist, labour departments and labour inspection offices are often underfunded and under-staffed, or courts may fail to enforce the laws.
+Child labour laws around the world are often not enforced or include exemptions that allow for child labour to persist in certain sectors, such as agricultural or domestic work.
+Even in countries where strong child labour laws exist, labour departments and labour inspection offices are often underfunded and understaffed, and courts may fail to enforce the laws.
 Similarly, many state governments allocate few resources to enforcing child labour laws.

-This policy is publicly available throughout the Company and clearly communicated to all employees in a manner in which it can be understood through induction programs and policy manuals.
-The implementation of the policy is the responsibility of the country’s team, who do not permit minors to enter the premises like collection points as workers.
-There is a zero-tolerance policy towards its breach.
-Employment contracts and other records, documenting all relevant details of the employees, including age, are maintained at all units and are open to verification by any authorized personnel or relevant statutory body.
+This policy is publicly available throughout our company and is clearly communicated to all employees in a manner in which it can be understood through a combination of induction programs and policy manuals.
+The implementation of the policy is the responsibility of each country’s team, who do not permit minors to enter the premises of collection points as workers.
+This is a zero-tolerance policy.
+Employment contracts and other records documenting all relevant details of employees, including age, are maintained at all units and are open to verification by authorized personnel or a relevant statutory body.
 Suppliers are obliged to take the appropriate measures to ensure that no child labour occurs at suppliers’ and their subcontractors’ places of production.

-If child labour is found in any place of production, The Plastic Bank will require the supplier to implement a corrective action plan.
-If corrective action is not implemented within the agreed time-frame, or if repeated violations occur, The Plastic Bank will terminate all business with the supplier concerned.
-The corrective action plan shall take the child’s best interests into consideration, i.e. family and social situation and level of education.
-Care shall be taken not merely to move child labor from one supplier’s workplace to another, but to enable more viable and sustainable alternatives for the child’s development.
+If child labour is found in any place of production within the value chain, Plastic Bank will require the supplier to implement a corrective action plan.
+If corrective action is not implemented within the agreed time-frame, or if repeated violations occur, Plastic Bank will terminate all business with the supplier concerned.
+The corrective action plan shall take the child’s best interests into consideration, such as family and social conditions and the child's level of education.
+Care shall be taken not merely to move child labour from one supplier’s workplace to another but to enable more viable and sustainable alternatives for the child’s development.

-If child labour is found in the supply chains of The Plastic Bank, it will seek to work in partnership with the supplier and appropriately qualified organizations to develop a responsible solution that is in the best long-term interests of the children.
+If child labour is found within the supply chains of Plastic Bank, we will seek to work in partnership with the supplier and appropriately qualified organizations to develop a responsible solution that is in the best long-term interests of the children.

-The supplier and The Plastic Bank will agree to a corrective action plan, which may comprise the following actions:
+The supplier and Plastic Bank will agree to a corrective action plan, which may comprise of the following actions:

 - Collate a list of all potential child labourers and young workers.

-- Develop a remediation plan that secures the children’s education and protects their economic well-being, in consultation with The Plastic Bank and, where possible, a local NGO, and in consultation with and respecting the views of the child.
+- Develop a remediation plan that secures the child's education and protects their economic well-being, in consultation with Plastic Bank, a local NGO (where possible), and with (while respecting the views of) the child.

-- Explain the legal requirements and restrictions on working ages to the children and assure them that, if they wish, they will be employed when they reach working age.
+- Explain the legal requirements and restrictions on working ages to the child and assure them that, if they wish, they will be employed when they reach working age.

-- Understand the children’s desires and explore the opportunities for them to re-enter education.
+- Understand the child’s desires and explore the opportunities for them to re-enter education.